 .
 If this happens during such a

-callback, the spec says that a second animation frame should be
+callback, the specification says that a second animation frame

-scheduled.
-That means we need to make sure to store the callbacks for
+should be scheduled.
+That means we need to make sure to store the

-the current frame separately from the callbacks for the
+callbacks for the current frame separately from the callbacks

 This situation may seem like a corner case, but it’s actually very important, as this is how pages can run an animation: by iteratively scheduling one frame after another.
 For example, here’s a simple counter “animation”: